tenkeyless/dart_docs/src/content/effective-dart/design.md

 that clarity.

-### PREFER using function type syntax for parameters
+### PREFER using function type syntax for parameters {:#prefer-using-function-type-syntax-for-parameters}

 {% render 'linter-rule-mention.md', rules:'use_function_type_syntax_for_parameters' %}